nextflow-io/training/docs/nf_develop/1_04_parameters.md

 !!! question "Exercise"

-    Add an `if` statement that is dependant on the `skip_trim` parameter to your pipeline.
+    Add an `if` statement that is dependent on the `skip_trim` parameter to your pipeline.

     ```groovy title="workflows/mypipeline.nf" linenums="40"
     //